tgoc99/of-multi-layout-poc/README.md

 ### Resource-constrained Machines

 The Chromium engine employs a number of optimization techniques when running on machines with constrained resources.
-One of these optimizations involves reducing the total number of render processes, thereby forcing a number of applications into the same process affinity.
+One of these optimizations involves reducing the total number of render processes, thereby forcing a number of applications into the same process regardless of process affinity.

 In extreme cases, you can experience dropping frames.
 This can be particularly noticeable on VMs with limited memory and CPUs, and no GPUs - as in [this video example](https://www.loom.com/share/8be3f7cf4dd44a8fa77cd008e20c4576?sid=29e1ea87-aa1c-4ce0-9d24-89c05636d5f0).